 We like unique bumper stickers on a car, but don't try and improve the side art of a pinball with them.
 Otherwise, this Bonanza EM pinball would have been a good game to restore.
 Submitted by PBM - Austin, Texas

 Matching the Ridiculously Absurd

-PM bought a Caperville EM pinball a while back.
+EM pinball a while back.
 We got it because it had a perfect backglass and playfield.
-It also had some unique side art as you can see in the photo we will post soon.
+It also had some unique side art.
 We don't have a good picture of this yet.